 A world and national champion herself, Sandy enjoys sharing her knowledge with others; she’s served as a Color Breed Council instructor since 2005, instructed at APHA’s Australian and European HorseIQ Summits, and represented APHA internationally as a clinician and judge.
 Sandy has served as chairman of the APHA Judges Committee for three years and served on multiple other advisory committees.

 “I have the passion, motivation and, most of all, the experience to position the APHA to be the influential leader in the color breed industry,” Sandy said.

-National directors are invited to vote for the 2020 Executive Committee March 1 at the 2020 APHA Convention.
+State directors are invited to vote for the 2020 Board of Directors March 1 at the 2020 APHA Convention.
 Learn more about Convention at apha.com/events/convention.